0reoAurelien/personalized-shell/README.md

 # personalized-shell
-This is shell project for a System Programming lab at ENSEA
+This is a shell project for a System Programming lab at ENSEA